 In 2006, a "Capability Sustainment Plus (CSP)" upgrade program was initiated for the Royal Navy's Merlin HM.1s, with the contract awarded to Lockheed Martin.
 The upgrade replaced four rotor system control hydraulic actuators -- three for the main rotor, one for the tail rotor -- with low-maintenance electromechanical actuators.
 It also added two BAE Systems fly-by-wire flight control computers, the Lockheed Martin Vigilance multi-mission system, as well as fiber-optic links plus two new electrical power generators.
 The upgrade reduced weight by 40 kilograms (88 pounds), improved serviceability, and widened the AW101's flight envelope.
 30 of the 44 rotorcraft purchased were upgraded, the first being re-delivered in late 2012, the last in late 2016.

 In addition, under the "Crowsnest" program, the Royal Navy is looking for a replacement for its Westland Sea King airborne early warning (AEW) radar platforms.
 The Merlin HM.1 will be the replacement; Thales UK will perform the update, having won the contract in 2015.
-Although Lockheed Martin had performed trials of an AW101 with a podded "active array" radar system, developed by Lockheed Martin and Northrop Grumman from the radar for the F-35 strike fighter, the UK MOD chose the Thales solution, based on the Searchwater 2000 radar and Cerebus mission system.
+Although Lockheed Martin had performed trials of an AW101 with a podded "active array" radar system, developed by Lockheed Martin and Northrop Grumman from the radar for the F-35 strike fighter, the UK MOD chose the Thales solution.

 The radar system will not be permanently fitted to the helicopters, instead being a "roll-on / roll-off" system, with all the HM.2 helicopters modified to permit its installation, or removal, as need arises, though the plan is to only acquire ten radar kits.
 Crowsnest is on a fast track, to be introduced in 2019 as the first of the UK's two new aircraft carriers come into service.